-Beginning on January 1, 2020, the California Consumer Privacy Act of 2018 (“CCPA”) will impose new privacy obligations on certain businesses that collect personal information of California consumers.
+Beginning on January 1, 2020, the California Consumer Privacy Act of 2018 (CCPA) will impose new privacy obligations on certain businesses that collect personal information of California consumers.
 Employers with employees in California are trying to navigate how the CCPA applies to the employment relationship, including information related to employee benefit plans.
 Below is a summary of the potential implications for employers that are a “business” covered by the CCPA.
-To determine if your business is subject to the CCPA, please see our prior article (Are We Covered by the CCPA?).
+To determine if your business is subject to the CCPA, please see our prior article, Are You Covered by the CCPA?
+For guidance on developing your CCPA compliance project plan, please see our companion article, We Are Covered, So Now What Do We Do?
+Create A Project Plan!

 Is employment-related data considered “personal information”?